FRC2713/Robot2020-ACE/README.md

 Actions can be dependent on Events, Components, and spawned Actions not other non-spawned Actions, or low level classes.

-Actions can use the getComponents method to retrieve Components, the getEvents method to retrieve Events, and the spawnActions to spawn Actions.
+Actions can use the getComponents method to retrieve Components, the getEvents method to retrieve Events, and the spawnActions method to spawn Actions.
 Spawned Actions objects must be directly managed by the Actions that spawned it.

 # Components